containers/podman/docs/source/markdown/podman.1.md

 Images are pulled under `XDG_DATA_HOME` when specified, otherwise in the home directory of the user under `.local/share/containers/storage`.

-Currently the slirp4netns package is required to be installed to create a network device, otherwise rootless containers need to run in the network namespace of the host.
+Currently slirp4netns or pasta is required to be installed to create a network device, otherwise rootless containers need to run in the network namespace of the host.

 In certain environments like HPC (High Performance Computing), users cannot take advantage of the additional UIDs and GIDs from the /etc/subuid and /etc/subgid systems.
 However, in this environment, rootless Podman can operate with a single UID.
 To make this work, set the `ignore_chown_errors` option in the /etc/containers/storage.conf or in ~/.config/containers/storage.conf files.
 This option tells Podman when pulling an image to ignore chown errors when attempting to change a file in a container image to match the non-root UID in the image.
 This means all files get saved as the user's UID.
 Note this could cause issues when running the container.